April 2025

 The sensationalized conceptualization of DID

 Dissociative identity disorder is often conceptualized through the dominant cultural narrative of “multiple people living in the same body”.
 However, this framework is not the only way to understand the disorder, nor does it reflect everyone’s lived experience.
 In this post, I critique the sensationalized portrayal of DID and explore how this narrative has been shaped by therapeutic techniques, social influences, and media representation.
-I share my personal perspective as someone with DID who experiences dissociation as a compartmentalization of internal states rather than as separate identities.
+I share my personal perspective as someone with DID who experiences dissociation as a compartmentalization of internal experience rather than as multiple identities.
 By distinguishing between the disorder itself and the cultural framework often used to describe it, I argue for a more nuanced, individualized understanding of DID—one that allows for diverse experiences rather than reinforcing a singular, dramatized portrayal.

-autism conceptualization culture DID identity language narrative
+autism conceptualization culture DID identity language narrative plurality

 15 minutes